 the SAML token that uniquely identifies a user.
 If this value isn't set,

-the user_id will be retrieved from the following in the
+user_idwill be retrieved from the following in the order listed:

 Note: DNS Edge accepts the URL or friendly name of the unique identifier.